ChetanBhasin/cbopt/content/posts/scheme-in-rust-parsing.md

 );
 ```

 We used the `named!` macro from Nom here.
-This will create a function called `parse_number` that will parse our input to a Lisp String.
-The parser will take `&str` as an input, and product `LispVal` as the output.
+This will create a function called `parse_string` that will parse our input to a Lisp String.
+The parser will take `&str` as an input, and produce `LispVal` as the output.

 The next thing we do here is to use the `do_parse!` macro.
 This will let us define our larger parser as a chain of parse operations where inputs can be used from one parser to another.
-Inside this, we are already using a bunch of other parser. `char!` parses a single character, `none_of!` parses any character that is not one of the mentioned characters, and `many0!` parses zero or more occurances of content that the inner parser (`none_of!` here) can parse.
+Inside this, we are already using a bunch of other parsers. `char!` parses a single character, `none_of!` parses any character that is not one of the mentioned characters, and `many0!` parses zero or more occurrences of content that the inner parser (`none_of!` here) can parse.

 Since a string will be anything wrapped in quotes, we want to parse the beginning of a quote, a sequence of characters that are not a quote, and an ending code.
 That is exactly what our parser does.
 Note how the `>>` here tells Nom to execute one parser after another.